wwywong2/GitNotes/Git_Readme.txt

 git add -A . (add all recursively, and also file deletions are included) git add '*.txt' (need quote so Git can receive the wildcard before shell, and search recursively)

-git rm --cached file.txt (to unstage?) git reset file.txt (to remove a file from staging)
+git rm --cached file.txt (remove from staged, but keep in working dir) git reset file.txt (to remove a file from staging)

 3.) commits